slilichenko/bq-cdc-integration/README.md

 # BigQuery - Change Data Capture Demo

 ## Overview
-This project uses a simple data generator to simulate web site purchasing behavior.
+This project is a demo of how Change Data Capture can be used to replicate data to Google's BigQuery.

-Source data is captured in a BigTable and the changes are pushed via streaming inserts into BigQuery.
+A simple data generator to simulate a typical web site session life cycle.
+A session has several attributes - id, start time, end time, customer id, and status (new, logged in, logged out, abandoned).
+All attributes except start time are mutable and each session can go through several status transitions within several minutes.

+Demo code uses BigTable as the source of data and uses BigQuery’s streaming inserts to populate the delta table.
+The demo was built to simulate SAP Data Services replication to BigQuery and uses column naming conventions specific to that process.

 The source code provides several scripts that help monitor of the data replication process and data availability in various tables.

 ## Setup